civilservicelgbt/civilservicelgbt.github.io/_news/2025-02-10-pride-2025-registrations-are-opening.md

 * 3﻿0/08/2025 - Didsbury \[Social]
 * 2﻿7/09/2025 - Middlesbrough

-C﻿ivil Service LGBT+ Network Local Organisers are also planning on attending; Glasgow, Hull, Sheffield and Sunderland.
+C﻿ivil Service LGBT+ Network Local Organisers are also planning on attending;

+* Glasgow
+* Hull
+* Sheffield
+* Sunderland

 Date confirmation of these parades are pending and will be published along with registration forms in due course.

-When you register for pride events please make a note of these in your calendar and please do inform your Local Organiser, or the central mailbox if your plans change.
+When you register for pride events please make a note of these in your calendar and please do inform your [Local Organiser](https://www.civilservice.lgbt/team/), or the [central mailbox](mailto:pride2025@civilservice.lgbt) if your plans change.

 I hope you have a fantastic pride with the Civil Service LGBT+ Network for 2025.